hegenator/ots/README.md

 Timesheet started: T1324, Daily peer review
 ```

-It is currently not possible to remove aliases, but you can redefine an alias already in use
-to override it with a new one.
+To remove an existing alias, `ots alias delete <alias name>`, or if you only wish to correct
+a mistake in an existing alias, you can just redefine it with the correct information to override
+the existing alias.